 Overall, it’s a simple and stylish choice that is great for backpackers who want to support an environmentally conscious business.

 Whilst having sturdy backpacks with lots of additional pockets and features can be brilliant for many scenarios, sometimes you’re just looking for a backpack that is as lightweight as possible for ease of movement and minimal interference when you’re hiking, climbing or travelling.
 The final section of our backpack guide focuses on the best lightweight backpacks for travel, with options that will suit everyone’s preferences.

 Columbia Unisex Essential Explorer 20L

-The Columbia Unisex Essential Explorer is a classic lightweight backpack that has all the features you could need from a simple, small rucksack.
+The Columbia Unisex Atlas Explorer is a classic lightweight backpack that has all the features you could need from a simple, small rucksack.
 It’s ideal for day trips and shorter walks that don’t require a lot of equipment, and despite its small size, you get a hip belt and sternum strap that make carrying it incredibly comfortable.

 Made from 100% polyester, this is a very lightweight backpack that has mesh shoulder straps that are designed to keep you cool during use.
 The bag closes with a roll-top fastening and is compatible with hydration systems if you need to carry a water supply with you.

 Patagonia’s Blackhole backpacks are one of their best selling models, and the Ultralight Blackhole is a fantastic option for those looking for particularly lightweight bags.
 It’s quite a small rucksack that is top-loading with an additional zipper pocket, but has the outstanding feature of being able to roll up itself and pack into a small carry pouch, which makes it a fantastic backpack for bringing with you on trips.